ManikyaAlister/Gaze-Cueing/Data/readme.md

 raw - raw data provided by the original authors

-clean - cleaned data used for analyses including the *cleaning script*
+- clean: cleaned data used for analyses including the *cleaning script*
-     rm-accuracy - participants excluded due to accuracy exclusion criteria
+     - rm-accuracy: participants excluded due to accuracy exclusion criteria
-     rm-error -participants flagged by original authors as having an "error" in data collection
+     - rm-error: participants flagged by original authors as having an "error" in data collection

-derived - derived data including key results from analyses such as AIC and BIC raw values and weights, quantiles of response time distributions for model fits, and a data set (and the script for creating it) containing the cueing magnitude, mean parameter estimates, and model probabilities for each participant.
+- derived: derived data including key results from analyses such as AIC and BIC raw values and weights, quantiles of response time distributions for model fits, and a data set (and the script for creating it) containing the cueing magnitude, mean parameter estimates, and model probabilities for each participant.

-model-predictions - model predictions of the individual-level models used to calculate model fits.
+- model-predictions: model predictions of the individual-level models used to calculate model fits.

-hier-model-predictions - same as above but for hierarchical analyses
+- hier-model-predictions: same as above but for hierarchical analyses